tingzhim/Game-Narrative-Speech-Recognition/README.md

 # Content

   ## Introduction
   This is the respository of Multimodal Game Narration Speech Recognition.
-In this repository, we provide pre-training code, network settings for end-to-end visual speech recognition.
+In this repository, we provide pre-training code, network settings for end-to-end visual speech recognition that refers to game videos rather than facial/lip.
 We trained our model on GND.
   <div align=center>
   <img src="images/sample.png" width="240" height="240">
   </div>

   ## Framework
   The architecture of multimodal game narration recognition (MGNR) for speech recognition.
 We set have two phrase, phrase 1 is pre-trained video module by masked token prediction loss.